+- 2. Do one of the following:

-- 2. To edit a policy that you previously created (that is, a custom policy), select File > Open and select the policy. - 3.
-To create a policy based on one of the prepackaged policies, select File > New (or click the New Policy icon) and select the policy on which the new one will be modeled. - 4.
-Disable (or enable) an attack group by clearing (or selecting) its associated check box.
-To disable or enable an individual agent within a group, first expand the group and then edit its check box. - 5.
-To rename an attack group: - a.
-Right-click the attack group. - b.
-Choose Rename from the shortcut menu. - 6.
-To add an attack group: - a.
-Right-click any existing attack group. - b.
-Choose New Attack Group from the shortcut menu. - A highlighted entry named New Attack Group will appear. - c.
+- To edit a policy that you previously created (that is, a custom policy), select File > Open and select the policy.

+- To create a policy based on one of the prepackaged policies, select File > New (or click the New Policy icon) and select the policy on which the new one will be modeled.

+- 3. Disable (or enable) an attack group by clearing (or selecting) its associated check box.
+To disable or enable an individual agent within a group, first expand the group and then edit its check box.

+- 4. To rename an attack group:

+- a.
+Right-click the attack group.

+- b.
+Choose Rename from the shortcut menu.

+- 5. To add an attack group:

+- a.
+Right-click any existing attack group.

+- b.
+Choose New Attack Group from the shortcut menu.

+A highlighted entry named New Attack Group will appear.

+- c.
 Right-click the new group and choose Rename. - d.
-Populate the group by dragging and dropping attack agents onto it. - 7.
+Populate the group by dragging and dropping attack agents onto it. - 6.
 You can also create a custom check.
-For more information, see "Creating a Custom Check" on the next page. - 8.
-If you select the Auto Update check box, Fortify WebInspect determines if any updated or new attack agents downloaded from the Micro Focus database should be enabled or disabled, based on the analysis of its sibling agents.
-For example, if you disable attack agents targeting Microsoft's Internet Information Server (IIS), and you select Auto Update, then Fortify

-WebInspect will not enable any IIS-related attack agent that it downloads to your system.
+For more information, see "Working with custom checks" on the next page. - 7.
+If you select the Auto Update check box, OpenText DAST determines if any updated or new attack agents downloaded from the OpenText database should be enabled or disabled, based on the analysis of its sibling agents.
+For example, if you disable attack agents targeting Microsoft's Internet Information Server (IIS), and you select Auto Update, then OpenText DAST will not enable any IIS-related attack agent that it downloads to your system.
 Conversely, any new or updated attack agents that are related to agents that are enabled in your policy will also be enabled.